 Bruns Angus is owned and operated by Kirk and Kristi Bruns, along with our children Kara, Paige and Ben.
 Our moderate-framed Black Angus cows are well-adapted to our low-input environment.
 We calve in May and June, using rotational grazing in the summer and stockpile or bale grazing in the winter.
 We appreciate the opportunity to market our bulls with Pharo Cattle Company.
 Visitors are welcome any time, as seeing is believing.

-We started out as commercial producers, and realized how tough it is to find bulls raised by low-input cows.
-In time we encountered Kit Pharo and found that his philosophies really resonated with us.
-As seedstock producers, we focus on developing easy-fleshing, good-uddered, slick-haired cows that are productive on fescue pastures in the heat and humidity of Missouri.
-We feel fortunate to be associated with Pharo Cattle Co. and its progressive group of Cooperative producers.
+We started out as commercial producers and realized how tough it is to find bulls raised by low-input cows.
+In time, we encountered Kit Pharo and found that his philosophies really resonated with us.
+As seedstock producers, we focus on developing easy-fleshing, good-uddered, slick-haired cows that are productive on fescue pastures in the heat and humidity of Indiana.
+We feel fortunate to be associated with Pharo Cattle Co. and its progressive group of Cooperative Producers.

 Our family has been developing Angus cows in southern Missouri’s fescue country.
 We have selected for traits that work in our heat and humidity.
 Improving our grazing resources is a priority.
 Animal health and soil health and diversity of forages are among these ideas.
 We are focused on the genetics required in our environment because we believe if the cattle can perform here, they can thrive in most other environments.
 We are fortunate to be working with the PCC organization as we approach another decade of challenges and exciting ideas.